Ventnor: History of the railway

 Railways reached the town in 1866 from Shanklin and Wroxall, and in 1900 from Merstone and Godshill.
 Ventnor railway station was the terminus of the Isle of Wight Railway (later the Island Line), and it brought many visitors to the town.
 Ventnor West railway station was the terminus of the Isle of Wight Central Railway from Cowes through Newport.
 Both stations suffered from being away from the town centre, requiring an onward road journey for travellers.

 Ventnor West station was closed in 1952, before the closures ordered by Dr Beeching.
 Ventnor Station was closed in 1966, as part of a plan that also saw the remaining Ryde-Shanklin line electrified.
 Thereafter the town suffered economic decline from which it has not fully recovered.
 More recently the local MP has asked about the feasibility of extending the Island Line to Ventnor.

 Between 2004 and 2010 a 'rail link' bus by Wightbus ran from St Lawrence and Ventnor to Shanklin, facilitating the journey to and from Ventnor.

 Bus services

-Southern Vectis run buses on route 3 and 6 from Ventnor to destinations including Newport, Ryde, Sandown, Shanklin and Niton.
+Southern Vectis run buses on route 3 and 6 from Ventnor to destinations including Godshill, Newport, Ryde, Sandown, Shanklin and Niton.
+Night buses run on Fridays and Saturdays.

+A summer-only Southern Vectis service is the Island Coaster, which connects Ventnor with the main communities on the eastern and southern coasts and a variety of tourist attractions, including Blackgang Chine, Isle of Wight Pearl, and Alum Bay.

 Additionally Island Minibus service run the local number 31 route which connects Ventnor to Bonchurch Village, the Botanic Garden and esplanade.
 Previously operated by Wightbus, the link to the esplanade was restored in 2011 after many years, despite suggestions that this would be impractical.